This guide reveals how to tell where water is coming into your basement.

 The biggest problem with basements is definitely water, so the cause of this is either a source of water or a compromised structure that allows the water to trickle in.

-The following are the major sources from where water can make way into your building and lead to leaks in your basement.
+The following are the major sources from where water can make its way into your building and lead to leaks in your basement.

 Rain and stagnant water around your home’s foundation: When there’s a heavy downpour, a foundation that hasn’t been waterproofed will be at great risk.
 This is a bigger problem for old homes that have weaker foundations.